Auckland Transport

-Auckland Transport (AT) is the council-controlled organisation (CCO) of Auckland Council responsible for most of Auckland's transport infrastructure, projects and services, including roads, walkways, cycleways, ferry facilities, parking and public transport.
+Auckland Transport (AT) is the council-controlled organisation (CCO) of Auckland Council responsible for most of Auckland's transport infrastructure, projects and services, including roads, walkways, cycleways, ferry facilities, parking and public transport services.
+AT began operating on 1 November 2010, the day Auckland Council was formed.
+It absorbed the Auckland Regional Transport Authority and the transport departments of the seven territorial authorities that the new council replaced.